 Hellman found commercial success for her Broadway plays "The Children's Hour," "The Little Foxes" and "Toys in the Attic," some of which later became movies.
 Known for her leftist politics, she was blacklisted from Hollywood in the 1940s and summoned before Senator Joseph McCarthy's House Un-American Activities Committee in 1952.

-Many writers and supporters of free speech rushed to McCarthy’s defense, including an heiress who picked up McCarthy’s $25,000 legal defense fees and saved her from certain financial ruin.
-Hellman died before the lawsuit came to trial, and the suit was dropped.
+Many writers and supporters of free speech rushed to Mary McCarthy’s defense, including an heiress who picked up McCarthy’s $25,000 legal defense fees and saved her from certain financial ruin.
+In May 1984, Hellman won a first round of the case, when a judge denied McCarthy's motion to dismiss based on her argument that her comments were simply her opinions about a public figure.
+Hellman died six weeks later, before the lawsuit came to trial.